pulumi/pulumi-self-hosted-installers/eks-hosted-microstacks/README.md

 ### State Management

-It is generally assumed one is using an S3 state backend (see [AWS S3 state Backend](https://www.pulumi.com/docs/iac/concepts/state-and-backends/#aws-s3)).
+It is generally assumed one is using an S3 state backend.
+See [AWS S3 state Backend](https://www.pulumi.com/docs/iac/concepts/state-and-backends/#aws-s3) for instructions on how to set up and login to an s3 backend.
 That said, one can use Pulumi Cloud for the state backend as well.
 However, these instructions will assume an S3 backend is being used.

 ### Configuration